cmdalbem/portfolio/src/pages/promotions-admin/index.md

 As of a work tool that people might have to be using everyday, the small almost forgetable details in the UI that sometimes improve the best the productivity.
 Here's a couple of these.

 First off, we heard some users create a bunch of promotions in sequence.
-In the sticky footer component of our admin, aside from the "SAVE" button, we added a conveninent "SAVE & ADD NEW" for optimizing this flow.
+In the sticky footer component of our admin, aside from the `SAVE` button, we added a conveninent `SAVE & ADD NEW` for optimizing this flow.

 ```grid|1
 ![](./saveandaddnew.png)